Go

 and difficult to dig.
 The poles

-When their quarry did not appear soon and the jungle seemed to leave
+quarry did not appear soon and the jungle seemed to leave them alone, Rifkin

-them alone, Rifkin ordered his teammates to begin collecting small animals from
+ordered his teammates to begin collecting small animals from the bushes around

-The shadowy, featureless green surrounding them did not inspire
+featureless green surrounding them did not inspire confidence.
+Yorzl began whimpering.
+Shizwit, who was offended by Rifkin’s

-that he would tell everyone that he was a coward, but Omrik, unlike Zither,
+would tell everyone that he was a coward, but Omrik, unlike Zither, didn’t

 representative of scientific tradition, which made Omrik laugh hysterically at